freda997/TO-DO-LIST/README.md

 	<li>Add item: Simply type the item into the input box and hit "Enter" to add.</li>
 	<li>Remove item temporarily: click on the item to remove.
 A strike-through affect would appear.</li>
 	<li>Remove item permanently: click on the garbage bin sign next to the item to remove.
 The item would fade out.</li>
+	<li>Hide the input box by clicking on the plus-sign icon on top.
+Click on it Again to make it reappear.</li>
 </ul>

 <h5>Hope you like it!</h5>